+Figure 8-90xxxNEW-5—Format of m-th Operating/Subband Sequence field

 The element ID for this element is set to the value for Country, specified in Table 8-54.
 The length of the

-element is variable, as the element TGac editor – convert to properly formatted equation.may contain more than one triplet comprising the First Channel Number, Number of Channels, and Maximum Transmit Power Level fields and referred to as subband triplets.
-Alternatively, where dot11OperatingClassesRequired is true and the First Channel Number/Operating Extension Identifier octet has a positive integer value of 201 or greater, then that triplet comprises the Operating Extension Identifier, Operating Class, and Coverage Class fields.
-Together they are referred to as an operating triplet.
+element is variable, as the element contains the variable-length Triplet field.

+If dot11OperatingClassesRequired is false, then the Triplet field is a single Subband Triplet Sequence field, as shown in Figure 8-90xxxNEW-3p4, that is composed of Q Subband Triplet fields, where Q is one or more.
+The format of the Subband Triplet field is shown in Figure 8-90xxxNEW-3p5.

+If dot11OperatingClassesRequired is true, then the Triplet field is composed of one or more Operating/Subband Sequences, as shown in Figure 8-90xxxNEW-3p6.
+Each Operating/Subband Sequence is composed of one Operating Triplet field followed by one Subband Triplet Sequence field, as shown in Figure 8-90xxxNEW-5.
+Each Subband Triplet Sequence field is composed of zero or more Subband Triplets fields.
+If dot11OperatingClassesRequired is true, the number of triplets in the Triplet field is Q = sum_{m=1}^{M} 1+P(m).
+TGac editor – convert to properly formatted equation.

+The number Q of Subband or Operating triplets in the element is determined by the Length field.

+An operating class for an 80+80 channel bandwidth is expressed by two consecutive Operating/Subband Sequences, where the first Operating/Subband Sequence field contains an Operating Triplet for an 80 MHz Channel Spacing with a 80+ Behavior Limit and the second Operating/Subband Sequence field contains an Operating Triplet for an 80 MHz Channel Spacing without a 80+ Behavior Limit.

+Operating/Subband Sequence fields for 80, 160 or 80+ MHz operating classes contain zero Subband Triplet fields.

+NOTE – The VHT Transmit Power Envelope element is always used for TPC for 80, 160 or 80+80 MHz operating classes instead of subband triplets (see 10.38.1).

+The first octet in each Subband or Operating Triplet field contains an unsigned integer and identifies the type of triplet.
+If the integer has a value less than or equal to 200, then the triplet is a Subband Triplet field.
+If the integer has a value of 201 or greater, then the triplet is an Operating Triplet field.

 The minimum length of the element is 8 octets.

 The Country String field of the element is 3 octets in length.
 The AP and mesh STA set this field to the value contained in the dot11CountryString attribute before transmission in a Beacon or Probe Response frame.
 Upon reception of this element, a STA sets the value of the dot11CountryString to the value contained in this field.

+NOTE The three octets of the Country String have additional structure as defined by dot11CountryString (see Annex C).

-The First Channel Number/Operating Extension Identifier field is 1 octet in length.
-If the field has a positive integer value less than 201, then it contains a positive integer value that indicates the lowest channel number in the subband described in this element.
-The group of channels described by each pair of the First Channel Number and the Number of Channels fields do not have overlapping channel identifiers.
-[For example, the pairs (2,4) and (5,2) overlap and are not used together.]
+The First Channel Number field indicates the lowest channel number in the Subband triplet.
+The group of channels described by each pair of the First Channel Number and the Number of Channels fields within a Subband Triplet Sequence field do not have overlapping channel identifiers.
+[For example, the pairs (2,4) and (5,2) overlap and are not used within the same Subband Triplet Sequence field.]

-The First Channel Numbers are monotonically increasing where dot11OperatingClassesRequired is not true.Where dot11OperatingClassesRequired is true, consecutive subband triplets following an operating triplet have monotonically increasing First Channel Number fields.
+The First Channel Numbers are monotonically increasing within a Subband Triplet Sequence field.

 The Number of Channels field of the subelement is 1 octet in length.